A Simple Multiple Integral Solution to the Broken Stick Problem: Abstract

 \section{Abstract}

-Regard the closed interval $[0,1]$ as a stick.
-Partition $[0,1]$ into $n+1$ different intervals $I_1, \ \dots \ , I_{n+1},$ where $n \geq 2,$ which represent smaller sticks.
-The classical Broken Stick problem asks to find the probability that the lengths of these smaller sticks can be the side lengths of an $(n+1)$-gon.
-We will show that this probability is $1-\frac{n+1}{2^{n}}$ by using multiple integration.
+Fix an integer $n \ge 2.$ Partition the interval $[0,1]$ into $n+1$ different intervals $I_1, \ \dots \ , I_{n+1}.$ We solve the Broken Stick problem, which is to find the probability that the lengths of these $n+1$ intervals are valid side lengths of a polygon with $n+1$ sides.
+We will show that this probability is equal to $1-\frac{n+1}{2^{n}}$ using multiple integration.